Katrina Pierce Charged With Using Names Of Homicide Victims To Collect Tax Refunds And Stimulus Checks, And She Has Gone To Prison Before For Similar Schemes

 It turned out that Pierce had filed to obtain 37 death certificates in 2019 alone, and had succeeded in getting at least 26.
 All were homicide victims ranging in age from 2 to 22 who had been killed on the Chicago’s South and West sides, the complaint said.

-Requests for death certificates had also come in from a “Tracy Scott” and a “Tammy Jones” using the same West Englewood neighborhood address that Pierce herself had used, the complaint said.
+Requests for death certificates had also come in from a “Tracy Scott” and a “Tammy Jones” using the same West Englewood neighborhood address on Winchester Avenue that Pierce herself had used, the complaint said.
 Both names are suspected to be aliases for Pierce.
 The applications claimed “Scott” worked for “Pierce Auto” and Jones for “Pierce Inc.” at the West Englewood building, the complaint said.

 In January 2020, IRS agents went to the West Englewood building, which turned out to be a residential two-flat, the complaint said.
 They went to the garbage cans out back and took four trash bags – in which they found discarded handwritten notes about all different people who had died – with names, dates of birth, and other information, and with manners of death such as “shot,” “stabbed,” or “fall” scribbled in the margins, the complaint said.